dfinity/portal/docs/concepts/what-is-IC.md

 -   A secure cryptographic protocol (**Internet Computer Protocol**) run by nodes machines operated by independent node providers in independent data centers all over the world.
 This guarantees the secure execution of smart contracts.

--   A **network of blockchains** connected using Chain Key cryptography that can scale out its capacity as required.
+-   A **network of blockchains** connected using [chain key cryptography](https://internetcomputer.org/how-it-works/#Chain-key-cryptography) that can scale out its capacity as required.

 ## An Open Blockchain